a-musing-moose/almanac/README.rst

 Alamanac
 ========

-A simple service registry for use within HIS.
+A simple service registry for use within HIS, but useful elsewhere.

 Services registered must extend an abstract base class, which acts as a contract or interface.